xeolabs/scenejs-grid/README.md

 -------------------------

 The engine is served right out of this repository.
-That means that you can fork this repo, add some modules and scripts, then when we pull in those changes your modules and scripts instantly become part of this engine.
+That means that you can fork this repo, add some modules and scripts, then once we've pulled in those changes, your modules and scripts instantly become part of this engine.

 Here's a few examples for starters (might take a few seconds to load):